Association of Student Affairs Professionals (ASAP)

 Club Contact: firstname.lastname@example.org

-The Society of Women In TeCHnology (SWITCH) is a student-run club for women technology students at NYU, both graduate and undergraduate.
-SWITCH empowers women to succeed in technology-related fields, be it academic or professional, with an emphasis on music technology and the industry and arts professions.
-(SWITCH) is made up of engineers, scientists, artists, musicians, educators and music industry professionals who strive to inspire and learn from one and other.
-Through SWITCH, women are given an opportunity to network, collaborate, and share ideas.
+The Society of Women in Technology (SWiTCH) is a student-run club primarily for women technology students at NYU, both graduate and undergraduate, though all are welcome to join.
+SWiTCH empowers women to succed in technology-related fields, be they academic or professional, with an emphasis on music technology and the industry and arts professions.
+SWiTCH comprises engineers, scientits, artists, musicians, educators, and music industry professionals who strive to inspire and learn from one another.
+Through SWiTCH, women network, collaborate, and share ideas.

 Club Contact: email@example.com